I understand

 To coincide with the first major Ronald Moody exhibition at The Hepworth Wakefield, Thames and Hudson have published the first illustrated biography of Ronald Moody in association with the gallery.

-Immersed in the art world, he formed friendships with journalists, actors and artists including Marie Seton, Wifredo Lam and Man Ray, until forced to flee the Nazi occupation in Paris in 1940.
-Back in London, he continued to work and exhibit for over half a century, accepting the prestigious Gold Musgrave Medal from the Institute of Jamaica for his eminence as an international sculptor in 1977.
-Receiving little recognition in Britain during his lifetime, cultural institutions are now rightfully acquiring and celebrating Ronald Moody’s work.
+Born in Jamaica, Moody arrived in Britain in 1923, establishing studios in London and Paris.
+In 1939, his works were shown alongside African American artists in a large survey exhibition at the Baltimore Museum of Art.
+By 1941 he had produced some forty known sculptures in bronze and wood, and was regularly exhibiting internationally.
+Immersed in the art world, he formed friendships with journalists, actors, and artists including Marie Seton, Wifredo Lam, and Man Ray, until forced to flee the Nazi occupation of Paris in 1940.
+Back in London, he continued to work and exhibit for nearly half a century, accepting the prestigious Gold Musgrave Medal from the Institute of Jamaica for his eminence as an international sculptor in 1977.

 Ronald Moody: Sculpting Life is available to purchase from The Hepworth Wakefield shop here.
 Become a Member and get 10% off.